P-Linux/pl_bash_functions/docs/user_guide/00_how_to.md

 #### 08. Optional Test 'pl_bash_functions' Version

-Test if the `pl_bash_functions version` is the one which your script was tested with.
+Test if the users system has the same `pl_bash_functions version` which your script was tested with.

 ```bash
 m_has_tested_version "0.9.2"